 “Obtaining Basic Information”(Procedure 1)

-The applicant shall fill out an application form, select the type of application, check against the Self Checklist of Application for Obtaining Basic Information Documents (OSC1) and apply to obtain the basic information on water supply and power equipment at the One-Stop Permit Issuance Counter.
+The applicant shall fill out an application form, select the type of application, check against the Self Checklist of Application for Obtaining Basic Information Documents (OSC1) and apply to obtain the basic information on water supply and power equipment at the Counter.

 Such information is solely for the applicant’s reference in designing the building.
 It is not a required document or mandatory procedure for construction permit application.
 The applicant may decide whether to obtain this information.

-3. The procedures Obtaining Basic Information from the Water Supply Unit and Obtaining Basic Information from the Electricity Supply Unit have been combined into the Obtaining Basic Information procedure.
-The application can apply according to actual needs.
+The procedures “Obtaining Basic Information from the Water Supply Unit” and “Obtaining Basic Information from the Electricity Supply Unit” have been combined into the “Obtaining Basic Information” procedure.
+The applicant can apply according to actual needs.

 The stipulated time for completion of this procedure is 3 working days from the day the application is submitted to the One-Stop Counter.